kahlan/kahlan/docs/overview.md

 }, 10);
 ```

-In the example above, the timeout has been setted at the bottom of `describe()` statement but it can also be defined at a `context()/it()` level or simply by setting the second parameter of `waitsFor()`.
+In the example above, the timeout has been setted globally at the bottom of `describe()` statement.
+However it can also be overrided at a `context()/it()` level or simply by setting the second parameter of `waitsFor()`.
 If no timeout is defined, the default timeout will be set to `0`.

 ### Variable scope